 Dyno Testing with a Sidewinder - baffle in or baffle out?

 The solution: Install the baffle.
-The increased velocity prevents the lost signal which allows a true air fuel reading.
+The increased velocity prevents the lost signal which allows a true air-fuel reading.
 After tuning as normal, remove the baffle for a final power test.
 Do not worry if the A/F signal is lost again.
-Afterwards, we typically alter the map at the drag strip after the dyno map is created for maximum performance using a wide band 02 sensor or by making slight adjustment to the map and watching the corresponding change in MPH.
+Afterward, we typically alter the map at the drag strip after the dyno map is created for maximum performance using a wideband 02 sensor or by making a slight adjustment to the map and watching the corresponding change in MPH.
 This situation typically only occurs with Sidewinder exhaust, but can also occur with any megaphone base system.

-Note: using the O2 sensor directly in the collector of our TiWinder eliminates this issue.
+Note: using the O2 sensor directly in the collector of our TiWinder exhaust eliminates this issue.